muammar/mkchromecast/README.md

 When using `parec` and `lame` encoder, the delay between audio played and listened can be up to 8 seconds.
 I suggest you to use something different than mp3.

+You can also check the [FAQ](https://github.com/muammar/mkchromecast/wiki/FAQ) for more information.

 TODO
 ----